unproductive-labs/isekai-world-state/players/3260549d/character.md

 - **REVEALED AMNESIA** - confessed to not knowing their own identity
 - Asked Lyralei to give them a name
 - **RECEIVED NAME** - christened 'Stellaris, the Star-Walker' by the ancient mage
+- Asked what to do and where to go next
+- **CHOSE THE MIDDLE PATH** - descended into the mysterious Whispering Depths